 Coaches a bit like: Julian Nagelsmann

 Meanwhile, his focus on playing attractive, relentless football through each phase of the game is another approach they share, as is their preference for a “double six” 4-4-2 formation.
 The result?
-Die Schwaben should be great fun to watch under Matarazzo.
+Die Schwaben have been great fun to watch under Matarazzo - as demonstrated by back-to-back 5-1 and 6-0 victories over Sandhausen and Nuremberg respectively towards the end of the 2019/20 season.

 Did you know?